bouredan/sfs-api/README.md

 });
 ```

 Class for interacting with facet search is [SfsApi](src/SfsApi.ts).
+**IMPORTANT: baseQuery has to return _id and _label variable.**
+- _id variable is used as primary row identifier and other facets use this variable to build their own queries.
+- _label variable is used when using search query.

+More about configuration properties can be found in [SfsApi documentation](https://bouredan.github.io/sfs-api/classes/SfsApi.html).

 Example configuration:
 ```